 - 1. Access the SIL Analysis that is linked to the Logic Solver. - 2.
-In the left pane, select Logic Solvers.

-3. Select the default Logic Solver.

-4. In the upper-right corner of the datasheet, select Remove Default.
+In the left pane, select Logic Solvers. - A list of Logic Solvers appears. - 3.
+Select the default Logic Solver. - The datasheet for the Logic Solver appears in the workspace. - 4.
+In the upper-right corner of the datasheet, select Remove Default.